 Another natural vent is a soffit vent, which is a screened vent that allows air to flow into the space below the roof sheathing or into the attic.
 This type of vent ensures that the attic is kept cool during the summer.
 It also allows the moisture inside the attic to evaporate.

-Power ventilation requires the installation of an attic fan to ensure that the there is movement of air inside the attic.
-The electric fan is typically installed on the ceiling.
+Power ventilation requires the installation of an attic fan to ensure the movement of air inside the attic.
+An electric fan is typically installed on the ceiling.
 For proper ventilation, sufficient air outlets should be installed in the attic to allow proper movement of air.

 An alternative to an electrically-powered vent is a solar-powered one.
 Solar-powered vents convert power from the sun into electrical energy to produce an eco-friendly and energy-efficient power source for attic ventilation.